ssbc/ssb-index-feeds-spec/README.md

    they are added to the concatenation of the top 2 clusters before returning the result as the trustnet calculation.

-If no verified claims are available one should fall back to full replication of that main feed.
+If no verified indexes are available one should fall back to full replication of that main feed.

 A random new user will at first not trust anyone and thus can't do